What four Iowa farmers want you to know about pig farming

 And today’s pig farms are more sustainable than ever.
 Over the past 50 years, U.S. pig farmers have used 76% less land, 25% less water and have lowered carbon emissions per pound of pork by 7%.

 Randy Francois of Buchanan County says pig barns, like those on his farm, are a humane and environmentally-sound way to raise animals.
 By being indoors, these barns take predators, disease-carrying animals and weather out of the equation to create a comfortable, healthy home for animals.
-And instead of being washed away by the rain, they also offer a way to collect manure to put back into the land as a natural fertilizer to help grow next year’s crop which livestock consume—it’s a recycled resource.
+And instead of being washed away by the rain, manure is collected and put back into the land as a natural fertilizer to help grow next year’s crop which livestock consume—it’s a recycled resource.
 Not only that, but pigs provide an economic value to Iowa.
-“Nearly all of Iowa’s hog farms are owned and operated by family farms which provides a stable income source to families and rural communities,” he says.
+“Nearly all of Iowa’s hog farms are owned and operated by family farms which provides a stable income source to families and rural communities,” Randy says.
 “As the world population increases, healthy, safe and affordable protein is a great necessity.”

-While Google may have a lot of search results on pig farming, when you skip over asking people the “why,” you miss out on the heart and soul of the message: Pig farmers take pride in what they do.
+While Google may have lots of search results on pig farming, when you skip over asking people the “why,” you miss the heart and soul of the true answer: Pig farmers take pride in what they do.
 That pride drives them to do the right thing as animal caretakers, environmental stewards, responsible neighbors and global providers.
-And they’ll carry that message with them every day—not just Pork Month.
+That's an "answer" that farmers carry with them every day.